-Although such shares will not be issued or outstanding at or immediately following the Closing, 7GC and Legacy Banzai anticipate the issuance of additional shares of Common Stock and convertible promissory notes to purchase shares of Common Stock following the Closing pursuant to the SEPA, the issuance to GEM of a \$2.0 million convertible debenture with a five-year maturity and 0% coupon, with the documentation of such debenture to be agreed upon and finalized promptly following the Closing, and the issuance of additional shares of Class A Common Stock following the Closing pursuant to the Fee Reduction Agreement, as described below.
+Although such shares were not issued or outstanding at or immediately following the Closing, 7GC and Legacy Banzai anticipate the issuance of additional shares of Common Stock and Yorkville Promissory Notes to purchase shares of Common Stock following the Closing pursuant to the SEPA, as well as the issuance of: (i) 175,000 shares of Class A Common Stock to Roth pursuant to the Roth Addendum, (ii) 890,611 shares of Class A Common Stock to the Sponsor upon conversion of the 7GC Promissory Notes, and additional shares of Class A Common Stock issuable upon conversion of the Notes.

-The Company, as the combined company post Business Combination, subject to certain conditions under the SEPA, including the consummation of the Business Combination, shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period commencing on the date following (x) repayment of Pre-Paid Advance and (y) effectiveness of a Resale Registration Statement filed with the SEC for the resale under the Securities Act, by Yorkville of the shares of Class A Common Stock issued under the SEPA (excluding the 300,000 shares of Class A Common Stock issued pursuant to the SEPA) and terminating on the 36-month anniversary of the SEPA.
+The Company, as the combined company post Business Combination, subject to certain conditions under the SEPA, including the consummation of the Business Combination, shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period terminating on the 36-month anniversary of the SEPA; provided that any Advance Notice may only be made if (x) no amount remains outstanding on the Yorkville Promissory Notes, (y) there is an effective Resale Registration Statement filed with the SEC for the resale under the Securities Act of the shares of Class A Common Stock to be issued pursuant to such Advance Notice, and (z) other customary conditions precedent.